 Antelope Canyon is a slot canyon located on Navajo land in Page Arizona.
 It’s extremely popular amongst tourists and photographers and is only accessible via a guided tour.

 I visited Antelope Canyon several years ago and was shocked by the size of the line of people waiting to get into the canyon.
 It looked about a mile long.
-Rather than wait on the ridiculous line, we decided to book the first tour for the following morning.
-This proved to be a great idea as we were the first group into the canyon and didn't have to wait on a line.
+Rather than wait in the ridiculous line, we decided to book the first tour for the following morning.
+This proved to be a great idea as we were the first group into the canyon and didn't have to wait on line.

 Crowds aside, Antelope Canyon is every bit as stunning as the pictures; and if you can figure out a way around the crowds it's absolutely worth a visit.